Free Random Projection for In-Context Reinforcement Learning: Cayley-Graph Visualization

+We use the Cayley graph of $\F_n$ only as an intuitive visualization of the prefix-tree structure of reduced words.
+In particular, \cref{fig:overview}~(left) is a Poincar\'e-disk drawing of the Cayley graph of $\F_2$ and is included only for intuition.
+The technical arguments in the paper rely on the joint statistics of $(\rep(w))_{w\in\words}$ and the shared-prefix dependence they induce, not on a geometric realization of this graph on the sphere.

-\begin{definition}[Cayley Graph] The Cayley graph of a group $G$ with generating set $\genset$ is a graph whose vertices are elements of $G$, and in which there is an edge from $g$ to $gx$ for each $g \in G$ and each $x \in \genset$. \end{definition}
+\begin{definition}[Cayley Graph] The Cayley graph of a group $G$ with generating set $\genset$ is the graph whose vertices are the elements of $G$, with an edge from $g$ to $gx$ for each $g\in G$ and $x\in \genset$. \end{definition}